codebykat/metonymic/README.md

 >>> database.init_db()
 ```

-Set your blog name and API key in the .env file.

 Then, do the initial load of blog info and posts (this might take a few minutes if you have many posts):
 ```
 $ foreman run python